Marvellous mountains you can climb in one day

 Snowdon, Wales, UK

 Snowdon is a rookie mountaineer’s paradise.
-Low enough to avoid altitude sickness, but high enough to be breathtaking, this Welsh monolith is the perfect first climb, reaching elevation of 3,560 feet (1,085m).
+Low enough to avoid altitude sickness, but high enough to be breathtaking, this Welsh monolith is the perfect first climb, reaching an elevation of 3,560 feet (1,085m).
 There are six routes to choose from, ranging from seven to nine miles (11-14.5km), around a seven-hour round trip.
-Clouds can blow over the summit quickly, though, so it’s best scaled from late April to early September.
+Clouds can blow over the summit quickly, though, so it’s best scaled on clear days from late April to early September.

 Snowdon, Wales, UK